Foxes Lair

 Picture

 Owl flies (family Ascalaphidae) are closely related to antlions, but are active fliers that can catch their prey on the wing like dragonflies.
-They have similar looking larva to antlions that hide in bark or ground litter.
+The larva, which resemble those of ant lions hide in bark or ground litter.

 Their compound eyes are split, The front half exclusively detects ultraviolet, and the rear has extra sensitivity in the blue-green range.
 Apparently this sharply delineates their prey against a uniform background.
-They are the nightfighters of the insect world.
-They stay immobile on during the day with abdomen raised to resemble a twig.
+They are the nightfighters of the insect world, and stay immobile during the day with their abdomen raised to resemble a twig.

 Picture